Earthchem

 Before you submit your data to the EarthChem Library, please ensure that you have the relevant method and sample information, as outlined above.

-• All analytes, units, and technique, instrument and laboratory must be clearly stated and defined.
+• All analytes, units, technique, instrument, and laboratory must be clearly stated and defined.
 Relevant standards, reference measurements, and additional information about instrument calibration should also be included when possible.

 • Every analyte must be linked to a sample with a sample name and geospatial information (unless not applicable, i.e. experimental samples).

-• We strongly recommend use of IGSNs (International Geo Sample Number) as persistent identifiers to identify samples.
+• We strongly recommend the use of IGSNs (International Generic Sample Number) as persistent identifiers to identify samples.
 Obtain IGSNs by registering samples in the System for Earth Sample Registration (SESAR).

 References